 UKSM Can Help With Quality Fire Risk Assessments

-Offices, warehouses, schools, shopping centres, zoos, doctors surgeries and hostels among many other buildings where over 5 people are present, need a fire risk assessment.
+Offices, warehouses, schools, shopping centres, zoos, doctors surgeries and hostels, among many other buildings, need a fire risk assessment.
 As specialists in many different safety services, we also offer these sorts of assessments.

 Our highly experienced and qualified workers are here to help, offering advice and up-to-date knowledge involving the law around fire safety.
 They can show you what areas are at risk and exactly what you need to do to improve them, offering evacuation plans and suggestions on fire extinguishers and fire blankets too.